 First, we’ll explain a bit about how sales tax works, and then we’ll show you how you can use TaxJar to automate the entire process so you never have to stress about sales tax again.

 While determining the right rates to charge can be tricky, a little reading will help you wrap your head around it in no time.
 Today, we’ll explain the different sales tax rates in the United States, and help you figure out which rates to charge your customers.

 If you’re a growing eCommerce business with multiple sales channels (WooCommerce, Amazon, Walmart, etc.), and want to take advantage of fully automated sales tax and filing services, we recommend you choose TaxJar.

 Determining the right tax rate to charge is tricky

 45 states and Washington D.C. all have a sales tax.
 It’s remitted back to states and local areas to pay for things like public safety, roads, and other state budget expenses.
 Sales tax is governed at the individual state level, so tax rules and regulations are slightly different from state to state.

 A handful of states are fairly simple.
 They have one statewide sales tax rate, which generally ranges from 4-7% — meaning you only need to charge that single rate when you have nexus.

 Example: You’re a seller of sci-fi memorabilia living in Connecticut.
 Since you live there, you have sales tax nexus in that state.
-Since Connecticut only has a statewide sales tax rate and no local rates, your life is simple: you charge the 6.35% statewide sales tax rate on all sales.
+Since Connecticut only has a statewide sales tax rate and no local rates, your life is simple: in most cases you will just charge the 6.35% statewide sales tax rate on all sales.